richardeus1/CryptoAlertsWithDiscord/README.md

 # CryptoAlertsWithDiscord

+This works by using python 3.18 and up

 First, in the webserver, you will need to install the following (run it in terminal, Linux):

 pip install pandas ta yfinance requests